How can we help?

 - You lodge a worker’s compensation claim with another employer.

-- Let us know if you are on medication that can affect your cognitive processing and provide evidence from a doctor that says you’re okay to work.
+- Let us know if you are on medication that can affect your cognitive processing and provide evidence from a doctor that says you’re ok to work.

 - Never represent yourself as a spokesperson for Suitsme without permission from Suitsme’s Directors; this includes in the media and on social media.
 You are, however, welcome to contribute to Suitsme’s online community and make comments about Suitsme on social media.